MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-3d.md

     ![](./media/augmented-3d/augmented-3d-template.png)

 The sample app lets you view and manipulate 3D objects in the real world.
-You'll need to [publish your app](save-publish-app.md) and then [open it on on a mixed reality-capable device](../../user/run-app-client.md).
+You'll need to [publish your app](save-publish-app.md) and then [open it on a mixed reality-capable device](../../user/run-app-client.md).

 ## Use the component

 Insert the component into your app as you normally would for any other control or component.

-With an app open for editing in the Power Apps https://create.powerapps.com studio, you can select the component directly or drag and drop it onto an app screen.
+With an app open for editing in the Power Apps https://create.powerapps.com studio:

+1. Open the **Insert** tab.
+2. Expand **Media**.
+3. Select the component **View in 3D** to place it in the center of the app screen, or drag and drop it to position it anywhere on the screen.

 You can modify the component with a number of properties.